zhongerting/WarpX2511-xjtu/Docs/source/usage/parameters.rst

 * ``particles.use_fdtd_nci_corr`` (`0` or `1`) optional (default `0`)
     Whether to activate the FDTD Numerical Cherenkov Instability corrector.
-    Not currently available in the RZ configuration.
+    Not currently available in the RZ, RCYLINDER, and RSPHERE configuration.

 * ``particles.rigid_injected_species`` (`strings`, separated by spaces)
     List of species injected using the rigid injection method.
 The rigid injection